CHARLOTTE NORTH CAROLINA BAT REMOVAL SERVICE

 Bats are highly adaptable and set up roots in various environments such as woodlands, deserts, urban and suburban areas.
 They can be found all over the world and avoid only extreme climate zones such as particularly harsh deserts and the polar regions.
 Although bats do prefer warmer temperatures, they can survive in temperate environments also through hibernating during the winter.
 Bats will use the underside of bridges, tree cavities, caves, attics and barns to hibernate and/or roost.

 Bats are innocuous for the most part since they are nocturnal and people are asleep while they are active.
 However, in some parts of the world, to survive the cold winter, bats will enter in houses and roost in attics.
-They are able to squeeze into small openings in your attic that are only the size of a quarter of an inch (or 6 mm) in diameter, like in cracks around vents, electrical wiring and pipes that lead inside and around doors and windows.
+They are able to squeeze into small openings in your attic that are only the size of a quarter of an inch (or 6 mm) in diameter, like in cracks around vents, electrical wiring, and pipes that lead inside and around doors and windows.

 Although bats overall are beneficial creates, there are certain health threats that they pose.
 Diseases such as histoplasmosis and rabies are frequently associated with bats.
 Although rabid dogs account for 99 percent of deaths related to rabies, bats still carry the disease.
 Fortunately, even bats that are rabid do not bite humans unless they feel like they are being threatened.
 Although bats do not carry the fungus that causes histoplasmosis, it lives in humid, warm soil.
-Bat droppings act like a catalyst for fungus development and human infection can occur when the spores are inhaled by people.
+Bat droppings act as a catalyst for fungus development and human infection can occur when the spores are inhaled by people.
 Bats host ectoparasites as well, such as mites, ticks, flies, fleas, that endanger pet and human health.
 Bat urine may also cause an unpleasant and pervasive smell, and bat droppings will stain building visages and ceilings.

-Bat safety and control
+Bat safety and control in Charlotte NC

 Given that bat populations may be beneficial at times, some homeowners actually build bat houses near their gardens and around their houses to prevent bats from roosting in areas where they don’t want them.
 Given that bats likely will still target whatever structures are available, houses still remain susceptible unless homeowners take the time to seal off any potential entry points.
 Besides sealing openings and cracks, illuminating attic eaves and spaces at night can help to deter bats from roosting in those areas.
 Placing fans inside an attic to lower its temperature can be effective as well.

-Bats in attic removal cost
+Bats in the attic removal cost

 It can be tricky to trap and remove a bat, and if the bat is found inside a room where people have been sleeping you should never try to do this.
 Contact your local certified wildlife professional and Buzz Away to manage this procedure in the best possible way and to ensure your safety.
 While Buzz Away is on your property, they will identify any entry points that are being used by bats to get into your house and make recommends on how to permanently exclude them (we know bat removal techniques).
 If it is suspected that the bats have rabies, also leave it up to professionals to remove them.

-Buzz Away Bat Removal Service.
+Buzz Away Bat Removal Service Charlotte, NC